issueapp/spring/issues/escape-two/data/somer-liberty.md

 ### ºFavourite secret Sydney spot?
 S: Wattamolla Beach in the Royal National Park.

 L: Camp Cove Beach.
-Its my little hideaway perfect for swims, picnics and I’m even getting hitched there on the sand in a couple of months.
+It's my little hideaway perfect for swims, picnics and I’m even getting hitched there on the sand in a couple of months.

 ### ºWhat food sums up Sydney in summer for you?
 S: Gelato, gelato, gelato!